dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 #### OAuth2 or OpenID Connect

-Setting `authType` to `oidc` will enable SASL authentication via the **OAUTHBEARER** mechanism.
+Setting `authType` to `oidc` enables SASL authentication via the **OAUTHBEARER** mechanism.
 This supports specifying a bearer token from an external OAuth2 or [OIDC](https://en.wikipedia.org/wiki/OpenID) identity provider.
 Currenly only the **client_credentials** grant is supported.
 Configure `oidcTokenEndpoint` to the full URL for the identity provider access token endpoint.
 Set `oidcClientID` and `oidcClientSecret` to the client credentials provisioned in the identity provider.
-If `caCert` is specified in the component configuration, the certificate will be appended to the system CA trust for verifying the identity provider certificate.
-Similarly, if `skipVerify` is specified in the component configuration, it will also be applied when accessing the identity provider.
-By default, the only scope requested for the token is `openid` but it is highly recommended that additional scopes be specified via `oidcScopes` in a comma-separated list and validated by the Kafka broken.
+If `caCert` is specified in the component configuration, the certificate is appended to the system CA trust for verifying the identity provider certificate.
+Similarly, if `skipVerify` is specified in the component configuration, verification will also be skipped when accessing the identity provider.
+By default, the only scope requested for the token is `openid`; it is **highly** recommended that additional scopes be specified via `oidcScopes` in a comma-separated list and validated by the Kafka broker.
 If additional scopes are not used to narrow the validity of the access token, a compromised Kafka broker could replay the token to access other services as the Dapr clientID.

 ```yaml